 Income of a passive nature is not liable to tax (this includes bank interest and dividends from shares quoted on a recognised stock exchange).
-Income from investments in various Government debentures is exempt from income tax.

 Gift Aid Scheme

 Under the Scheme, when qualifying donations are made to a charity approved in Gibraltar the Government pays the charity the equivalent of the tax suffered by the donor at the standard rate of tax applicable to the donor.
 The limit on gifts under the scheme is £10,000 p.a.